jckuri/Project4EnhancingApplications/README.md

 3. The metrics showing the load increasing, then decreasing once scaled up, including a timestamp.

+CPU usage increased for 420 seconds (7 minutes) and then decreased:

 ![submission-screenshots/autoscaling-vmss/cpu_utilization_vm0.png](submission-screenshots/autoscaling-vmss/cpu_utilization_vm0.png)

 ## Automate Resolution of Performance Issues